Skip to content

 If you want to change the course you applied for, you need to make a new application.

-Log in to the Applicant Portal – you can make up to 5 course applications each academic year.
+For postgraduate taught courses you can log into the Applicant Portal to apply for up to 5 courses per year.
 Once you receive your decisions you can choose which offers to accept or decline.

 If you're an international student, you may need to do one of our pre-sessional English courses in order to demonstrate your standard of English meets our requirements.
 You can find more information about our Pre-Sessional English for Academic Purposes (PEAP) courses on our website.